Armenians in Italy: Famous Italians of Armenian Origin

 Poet and writer Kostan Zarian studied Armenian on the island of San Lazzaro degli Armeni in Venice (1910–1912), where he also published Three Songs (1915), a book of poems in Italian (originally written in Armenian), one of which was set to music by Ottorino Respighi.
 Later Zarian lived in Rome and Florence.
 The whole family of Zarian was connected to Italy, including Kostan's wife pianist Taguhi, their daughter sculptor Nvard (both lived and died in Rome), their son Armen, who constructed several buildings in Rome, and Armen's son Ara, an architect who resides in Italy.
 Armen Zarian played a huge role in the development of Armenian-Italian relations.

-Armenian poet Avetik Isahakyan lived in Italy in 1920's.
+Armenian poet Avetik Isahakyan lived in Italy in the 1920s.
 Italian-Armenian poet and playwright Tovmas Terzian is the author of Arshak II opera libretto.
 Giorgio Nurigiani was a writer, linguist, and literary critic.
 Hrand Nazariantz was a poet and translator whose candidacy was proposed for the Nobel Prize in Literature in 1953.
 Gregorio Sciltian was a painter.
 Léon Gurekian was an architect, writer and political activist.
 His son Ohannés Gurekian was an architect, engineer, and alpinist.
 A prominent living writer and academic is Antonia Arslan from Padua.
 Laura Ephrikian is an actress.

 Among the well known Italians with Armenian ancestry are the showman Paolo Kessisoglu (1969), whose grandfather, born Keshishian, moved from Anatolia to Genoa at the beginning of 20th century fearing aggressions in Turkey (though having already changed his surname to a more Turkish version); Gevorg Petrosyan, a kickboxer and Muay Thai fighter living in Italy and fighting out of the Satori Gladiatorium in Gorizia; Writer Arthur Alexanian was awarded by the XI European authors competition's first prize for his Il bambino e i venti d'Armenia book.